Any serious BBQ enthusiast knows that BBQ sauce and rubs are not the only tools in your toolbox for keeping ribs moist and tender.

 - 2 teaspoons dried mustard powder (optional)

-- Pour the liquid ingredients into a saucepan, and then add the rest.
+- Pour the liquid ingredients (like the apple cider vinegar) into a saucepan, and then add the rest.

 - Heat over medium heat, stirring gently until the salt dissolves.